PM EW&C

 MISSION / DESCRIPTION:

-TEWS is a Quick Reaction Capability (QRC) that provides an Electronic Warfare Support (ES) and Electronic Attack (EA) capability to Brigade Combat Teams (BCT).
-Each TEWS system consists of an integrated suite of radio frequency (RF) antennas and receivers, processors, and EA hardware.
+TEWS is a Quick Reaction Capability (QRC) that provides an EA and ES capability to Brigade Combat Teams (BCT).
+Each TEWS consists of an integrated suite of RF antennas and receivers, processors, and EA hardware.
 TEWS processing includes machine learning signal recognition software as well as integration of Intelligence Community (IC) signal detectors and EA techniques.

 SYSTEM INTERDEPENDENCIES: